-- Remoteness area this is derived based on the assigned SLA; - Socio-Economic Indexes for Areas (SEIFA) deciles are assigned for four types of SEIFA scores based on the assigned SLA; - The distance moved from the last wave this is calculated from the geocoded addresses.
+- Remoteness area this is added based on the assigned 2001 Census Collection District; - Socio-Economic Indexes for Areas (SEIFA) deciles are assigned for four types of SEIFA scores based on the assigned 2001 Census Collection District (or the assigned SLA if no seifa score is available for the CD; see

+- Section 3.2 in "ABS 2039.0 Information Paper: Census of Population and Housing -- Socio-Economic Indexes for Areas, Australia, 2001"); - The distance moved from the last wave this is calculated from the geocoded addresses.
 Where the geocoding had to be approximated and the household moves close by, there may be some households who have moved but the distance moved is calculated as zero.